-Our passion is helping good people through tough times.
-We pride ourselves on deeply understanding our clients’ lives and cases, providing the best advice and peace of mind, and fighting for our people until their case is won.
+“Our passion is helping good people through tough times.
+We immerse ourselves in our clients’ cases, we provide sound advice and peace of mind, and we fight for our clients until their case is won.”

-After law school, Ben began his career at a Portland firm that focused exclusively on litigating complex cases on behalf of injured people, before founding his own firm in 2011.
-He is licensed to practice in Oregon, Washington and Missouri.
+Ben started his legal career at a Portland firm that focused exclusively on litigating complex cases on behalf of injured people, before founding his own firm in 2011.
+Ben contributes his time to the Oregon State Bar (OSB), Oregon Trial Lawyers Association (OTLA) and the Multnomah Bar Association (MBA).
+He regularly writes articles, speaks at events, and coaches Franklin High School’s team for the Classroom Law Project’s “We the People” competition.

 Current Professional Activities:

-- OTLA Board of Governors
+- MBA Board of Governors

 In her career and personal life, Heather is a passionate advocate for others and believes everyone should be treated fairly and with respect.
 Heather obtained her degree in Paralegal Studies from Portland Community College after previously earning her degree in Criminal Justice from Portland State University.
 After completing her studies, she gained valuable experience through her work in the Public Defender’s office, as well as in a firm specializing in civil rights and employment litigation.